1. Use and Ownership

 The cardholder is responsible for maintaining a valid ID card in proper working condition.
-A replacement fee of $10 will be charged for lost, stolen, misplaced, or abused cards.
+A replacement fee of $50 (cash or check) will be charged for lost, stolen, misplaced, or abused cards.
 Defective or heavy wear ID cards will be replaced at no charge when turning in your old ID card.

 If your Carroll OneCard is lost or stolen, you must notify the Carroll Card office to facilitate the card’s cancellation.
 Such notification must be made by telephone or in person to the following: